SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Tips/Tips.md

 - `initializeWidgets` is renamed to `initializePresenters`
 - `initializePresenter` is renamed to `connectPresenters`

 There is no need to define a `defaultSpec` class side method.
-You can now simply define an `initializeLayout` method and call it.
+You can now simply define an instance method `defaultLayout`.
-The method `defaultSpec` is now called `defaultLayout`.

 ##### Layouts